 Eurivex Trade Finance Limited (“ETFL”) uses the money from the issuance of Bonds to provide trade finance facilities to Cyprus and overseas based companies.
 Any Supplier which issues invoices on credit of up to 120 days to its customers is entitled to assign the invoices to ETFL for instant cash to boost its liquidity.

 In some cases, ETFL insures the trade receivable against default risk with Euler Hermes.
-This means that if any of the Supplier debtors’ default, we will recover our money from Euler Hermes.
+This means that if any of the Supplier debtors’ default, ETFL will recover its money from Euler Hermes.

-The Conservative strategy invests only in trade finance deals that have been insured against credit default risk with Euler Hermes.
+The “Eurivex Trade Finance Credit Insured bonds” also referred to as “ETFC” are trade finance deals that have been insured against credit default risk with Euler Hermes.

 As an example, Supplier A enters into an agreement with Eurivex to insure its Debtors BB, CC, DD, EE and so on.
-In the event that debtor EE defaults and is not in a position to pay its obligations to Supplier A then Eurivex will submit a claim to Euler Hermes and seek the amount that has been insured.
+In the event that debtor EE defaults and is not in a position to pay its obligations to Supplier A, then ETFL will submit a claim to Euler Hermes and seek the amount that has been insured.

-The process will take between 60-90 days until the claim is settled and Eurivex collects the money on behalf of the Noteholders.
+The process will take between 60-90 days until the claim is settled and the money is collected.